Knee pain: know the symptoms, causes and prevention measures

 - Vitamin D: Research suggests women in the north-eastern U.S. are at greater risk of RA than those in sunnier regions.
 Lack of sun can cause vitamin D deficiency.
 And vitamin D deficiency has been linked with other autoimmune diseases.
 However, be extra-careful and use a high protection sunscreen.

-However, if the previous changes in your life style did not work on your severely damage knee joint, causing you physical impairment, surgery could be the definite option.
-The most common 3 interventions are:
+However, if the lifestyle changes mentioned above did not work and your knee joint is severely damaged, causing you physical impairment, surgery could be the definite option.
+The 3 most common procedures are:

-- Artroscopia: removal of any lose pieces of cartilage to soften the cartilage surface.
-Depending on how advanced the osteoarthritis is, the less effective this procedure will be.
+- Artroscopia: removal of any loose pieces of cartilage to soften the surface of the cartilage.
+This procedure will be less effective the more advanced the osteoarthritis is.

-- Osteotomia: It implies cutting part of the bone nearby the knee to reduce tension on the knee.
+- Osteotomia: cutting out part of the bone near the knee to reduce tension on the knee.

-- Knee replacement: this can be a partial replacement of the injured parts or a total replacement of the knee by an articular prosthesis.
+- Knee replacement: this can be a partial replacement of the injured parts or a total replacement of the knee with a prosthetic knee.